elgw/deconwolf/README.md

 - For "real" data, when **--periodic** is not used, the input image is padded automagically during processing and the relevant part is cropped out at the end.

+- Also works on Raspberry PI5 :) In that case it took 146 s.

 ### Bugs